-The BLS projects that Montana will add 450 jobs per year for registered nurses.
-In addition, the BLS expects that there will be 100 more openings for licensed practical nurses in Montana each year.
-The BLS also projects an additional 160 nurse practitioner jobs per year in the state over the next six years.
+The BLS projects that Montana will add 1,910 jobs for registered nurses between 2016 and 2026.
+In addition, the BLS expects that there will be 260 more openings for licensed practical nurses in Montana in that time.
+The BLS also projects an additional 190 nurse practitioner jobs in the state in that time period.

 Biggest Hospitals in Montana

 The largest hospitals tend to have the most open positions for nurses.
 Large hospitals may also have fellowship and internship opportunities for students looking to gain practical experience before graduation.
 So before you finish your degree, take a look at the following list of some of the largest hospitals in Montana.

 - Billings Clinic: Based in Montana’s capital city, Billings Clinic is the state’s largest healthcare organization.
 It serves patients in Montana, as well as in parts of Wyoming and the Dakotas.
 The 4,000 employees include 400 physicians specializing in more than 50 areas.
 The hospital’s Billings campus features a Level II trauma center and a 304-bed hospital.

 - St. Vincent Healthcare: This hospital has been in operation for more than 115 years and includes 11 primary care clinics within and near Billings.
 It also operates a children’s hospital and employs more than 500 medical professionals.
 St. Vincent is a division of SCL Health, which has 11 hospitals across three states.